YasuhiroABE/setup-rabbitmq-queues/README.md

 3. Your application uses some queues with a name like webapp.xxxx.
 4. All queues use the same dead letter exchange with a name like webapp.dlx.
 5. All queues use the same exchange with a name like webapp.
-6. The routing key of exchanges has the same name of the corresponding queue.
+6. The routing key of exchanges has the same name as the corresponding queue.

 ## Configuration example